madeleineostoja/postcss-subgrid/README.md

   display: grid;
   grid-column: 1 / -1;
   grid: inherit;
+  grid-gap: inherit;
 }
 ```

 ## Shimming IE for autoprefixer

 If you are using [autoprefixer][autoprefixer] to attempt to shim grids in IE11, then `postcss-subgrid` can output a hack for the `grid-column` property that is able to be transformed by autoprefixer, since negative column values cannot be.
+It also outputs an empty `grid-template-areas` property and an explicit `grid-template-columns` inherit to satisfy autoprefier's IE grid shimming if it is being used.

 Pass `ieHack: true` to `postcss-subgrid` and it will output the following declaration instead